webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - (permission to preform an action) and secrets can be assigned to the object.
   - permission is granted through URI: `https://graph.microsoft.com/Calendars.Read`.
   - **Permission Types**
-    - **Delegated permissions**: signed-in user present. user consents to app request.
+    - **Delegated permissions**: acting in behalf of a signed-in user. user consents to app request.
-    - **App-only access permissions**: apps that run without signed-in user present. only administrator can consent to app-only access permissions.
+    - **App-only access permissions**: apps that run without signed-in user present. (e.g. background task)
+      - only administrator can consent to app-only access permissions.
+      - Services like **Microsoft Graph** will have to '**admin**' level permissions to access data.
   - **Consent Types**
     - **static user consent**: manual permissions, all up front at sign-in, in app configuration.
     - **incremental and dynamic user consent**: incremental assign permissions as needed.